Kei Inoo

 Kei Inoo (伊野尾 慧, Inoo Kei) is a Japanese singer, actor, and member of Hey!
 Say!
 JUMP.
-He is under the management of Johnny & Associates.
+He is under the management of Starto Entertainment.
 He was born in Saitama Prefecture.

 On September 23, 2001, he entered Johnny & Associates as a trainee.
 He later became a member of the Johnny's Jr. group J.J.
 Express.
 In 2007, he debuted as a member of Hey!
 Say!
 JUMP.
 He graduated from Meiji University with a degree in architecture in 2013.
 He plays the keyboard during the group's live shows.

 Career

 He joined Johnny & Associates as a Johnny's Jr. He appeared regularly on the show, Ya-Ya-yah, as well as J&A show, Shounen Club.
 He later became a part of the Johnny's Jr. group, J.J.
 Express with Yuya Takaki, Daiki Arioka, and Yuto Nakajima.
 He debuted on September 24, 2007, as a member of Hey!
 Say!
 JUMP.

 Since then, Inoo has been cast in numerous dramas and became a frequent guest on Tensai!
 Shimura Dobutsuen and a regular on Mezamashi TV.
 He also appeared on the Saturday afternoon variety show, Meringue no Kimochi.

 He was cast as the main role in the live-action movie adaptation of the manga Peach Girl as Okayasu Kairi which was released in 2017 and marked his film debut.